 The northern Netherlands provinces of Friesland, Groningen and Drenthe offer a Dutch experience with a unique flavour and at a gentler pace.
 The region is growing thanks to recent investment, and there are many opportunities for expats interested in relocating to the Netherlands.

-The International Welcome Center North (IWCN), a one-stop shop offering services, advice and events for expats in the northern Netherlands, explains why there has never been a better time to move to one of the top Dutch regions.
+Here are some of the reasons why there has never been a better time to move to one of the top Dutch regions.

 Job opportunities in a growing region

 The Dutch provinces in the north have seen immense growth and development over the last decade, and the region is one of the fastest growing parts of the country.
 Investment in the area has increased largely due to the Northern Netherlands Provinces alliance (Samenswerkingsverband Nord Nederland – SNN) which has attracted nearly EUR 1.5 billion of EU development funding since 2000.
 This in on top of more than EUR 1.2 billion of foreign investment (NOM Foreign Direct Investment) in new projects which has created thousands of new jobs.